Following a routine nuclear experiment, the

 got to Tokyo by attaching itself to the lifesaver.

-way to kill the creatures is by electrocution
+way to kill the monsters is by electrocution

 or incineration.
 Then Masada, after studying Uchida's